Toward A Causal Framework for Modeling Perception: Acknowledgments

-Given our focus on perception, we do not study the process of evocation, taking it for granted for all receivers.
-We do, however, borrow some stylised facts from \citet{Kahneman1986_NormTheory}'s \textit{norm theory}, which theorizes how individuals respond to an event by recruiting and creating alternative scenarios.
-Under this theory, a receiver $R$ recruits a number of representations about an event.
+For our purposes, we view this process as representing \textit{individual experience}.
+It is private information known only to the receivers.
+How such individual experience is constructed over time and elicited while reasoning by the receiver is beyond the scope of this work.
+We do, however, highlight another of Kahneman's work: \textit{norm theory} \cite{Kahneman1986_NormTheory}, which theorizes how individuals respond to the familiarity of an event by recruiting and creating alternative scenarios.
+Under this theory, $R$ recruits a number of representations about an event.
 These representations are based on what $R$ views as a normal, with each scenario having a set of elements and each element having a set of features.
 These representations can be aggregated into a single scaled representation denoting the most common alternative, or \textit{the norm}, according to $R$.
-In Definition~\ref{def:Perception}, $R$ works with a single representation of $\mathbf{X}$, $P_{R}(\mathbf{X})$, denoting what is normal.
-In Definition~\ref{def:CausalPerception}, $R$ works with multiple representations of $\mathbf{X}$, $\mathcal{P}_{\mathbf{X}_{R}}$, as implied by the SCM $\mathcal{M}_{R}$, denoting what are the normal ways of reasoning.

-\begin{example} Continuing with Example~\ref{ex:ControversialExampleScen1_PI}, the admission officer clearly evokes the reference profile $\mathbf{x}'$ for classifying the deferred applicant with profile $\mathbf{x}$.
-Such reference profile is independent of the ML model $f$. \end{example}
+Such a process could help formulate under a ML approach how individual experience is constructed, stored, and used by the receiver.
+We leave this for future work.